lemon4sour/algorithm_assignments/README.md

 A C# program where you search for words that match a regex.
 A good introduction to state machines. "-" defined as a singular character, "*" defined as a wildcard.

+## Assignment 4 - Wheel of Fortune
+A Java program that simulates a wheel of fortune game played automatically.
+A good introduction to stacks and queues.

+## Assignment 5 - Yahtzee
+A Java program that simulates a yahtzee game played automatically.
+A good introduction to linked lists.